forestgrape/coronavirus/index.md

 > Subjective Remark: While not perfect, the government and the bag do overall a good job.
 What I consider done right: A slow down of life to have people focus on the important things among those health.
 A temporary slow down of spread to buy some time.
 Personally I liked (and helped me doing this page) that there was no stay at home order.
 That childern were and are allowed to go outside is important too - the longer Covid-19 spread patterns could be analyzed the more evidence was (and is) there that the virus spreads mainly indoors.
 A gradual reopening makes sense.
 Room for improvement: Masks benefits indoors and that outdoors infection risk is fare smaller should be clearer stated.
 Too rate afterthought is much easier than to be there in charge with few proven and sure knowlegde.
 In that view, there was a difficult choice and no right or wrong.
 Most countries found their path according to their situation.
 But I think now it is time to ease lockdowns step by step, especially in areas where there are not many severe Covid-19 cases.
+However around the world is remains important to support public health and keeping some slow down can be part of that.
 Right or Wrong and Perfection anyways are often a matter of viewpoint and angle.

 #### data features